Books

 Most Popular Book-Related Blog Post

-Happy Caturday #5
+Happy Caturday 06 March 2017

 This is a book blog first and foremost, but it's also a book blog written by someone owned by cats.
 So every Saturday is officially Caturday here at Purrfectly Bookish.
 I'll share images and tales of my own kitties and any others I meet each week.
-I also volunteer at the local animal shelter so you may see some sweet adoptables here too.
-If you have an awesome kitty, doggy, peeg, ratty or any other pet you would like to see here, you can either comment with a link to a picture or email me about sharing your cute pictures on some Caturday Saturday.
+I also volunteer at the local animal shelter, so you may see some sweet adoptables here too.
+If you have an awesome kitty, doggy, pig, ratty, or any other pet you would like to see here, you can either comment with a link to a picture or email me about sharing your cute pictures on some Caturday Saturday.

 Caturday has gone a little bit to the dogs this week!
-But Luna and Bodhi had to make an appearance so it wasn't all canine.
+But Luna and Bodhi had to make an appearance, so it wasn't all canine.

 Luna and Bodhicitta enjoying some Cat TV together